VirtualSmile/Skada-MoP/README.md

 # Skada for MoP (5.4.8)
 My fork of Skada with the parts I liked from "Details!".
+Probably the most accurate combat meter addon for 5.4.8.
 Currently only working on enUS / enGB clients due to lack of translations.

 # Extras